Very British indeed

-We are amazed with how much devotion and love Rachel and Lucas run their business.
+We are amazed by how much devotion and love Rachel and Lucas run their business!

 “The Tudor“ has 9 rooms in total, 3 of them are double rooms, and the others are family rooms.

-The threewo double rooms, as well as the Duplex/attic rooms and one family room, are located on the first floor.
+The three double rooms, as well as the duplex/attic rooms and one family room, are located on the first floor.
 The 2-bedroom family suites are located on the ground floor.

 Parking is included.
-Upon check in, there is a 50 MYR deposit for the Auto gate reomote control, which is returned at check out.
+Upon check-in, there is a 50 MYR deposit for the automatic gate remote control, which is returned at check out.

-All rooms have tv (unfortunately only one channel was in English), a hairdryer, a safe deposit box, a kettle and a mini fridge.
-You also have coffe (3-in-1) and tea.
+All rooms have a tv (unfortunately only one channel was in English), a hairdryer, a safe deposit box, a kettle, and a mini-fridge.
+Coffee (3-in-1) and tea is also available.
 And Wifi.